yusufozturk/panther/README.md

 ## Deployment

 Follow our [Quick Start Guide](https://docs.runpanther.io/quick-start) to deploy Panther in your AWS account in a matter of minutes!

+Use our [Tutorials](https://github.com/panther-labs/tutorials) to configure logging and data ingestion.

 ## Screenshots